-Review these advantages and disadvantages of the Capital One 360 checking account to decide if it is right for you:
+Review these advantages and disadvantages of the Capital One 360 Checking account to decide if it’s right for you:

-- No minimum balance requirements: You’ll never be penalized if your checking account balance is low.
+- No minimum deposit or balance requirements: You’ll never be penalized if your checking account balance is low.

-- Free credit monitoring: Every Capital One account comes with the option to download the CreditWise app, which enables you to view your credit score and get email alerts if anything changes.
+- Free credit monitoring: Download the free CreditWise app to view your credit score and get email alerts if anything changes.

-- Limited ability to deposit cash: You can deposit cash to your online checking account only at at a 360 Cafe or a Capital One Bank ATM.
+- Limited ability to deposit cash: You can deposit cash to your online checking account only at ATMs that accept deposits.